NoNotNotes/Mneme/Garden/03/299a-home-visit.md

 # Phases of a Home Visit
 1. **Pre-visit Phase**: the nurse contacts the family, determines their willingness for a home visit, and sets an appointment with them.
 A plan for the home visit is formulated during this phase.
 Planning occurs similarly to the nursing process, and follow specific principles:
-	- The home visit should have a purpose.
+	- The home visit should have a **purpose**.
 Some purposes include assessment; education; infection control; supplemental intervention; or the provision of greater access to community health resources through rapport, information, and referrals.
 	- Use information about the family collected from all possible sources.
 All available information is used to determine and analyze the family situation.
 	- Focus on identified family needs, particularly those recognized by the family as requiring urgent attention (salient).
 	- The client and family should actively participate in planning for continuing care.
 	- The plan should be practical and adaptable.
 Flexibility is important in working with families because the nurse will not know the family's priority needs until the home visit.
 2. **In-home Phase**: this begins as the nurse seeks permission to enter and lasts until departure.
 This phase consists of initiation, implementation, and termination.
-	- Initiation: knock or ring the doorbell and declare yourself.
+	- **Initiation**: knock or ring the doorbell and declare yourself in a non-threatening voice.
 Upon entering, introduction is done for the nurse and the agency they represent.
 Observation of the environment and general safety is appraised.
-To establish rapport, the nurse initiates a short social conversation, then states the purpose of the visit and sources of information is present.
+To establish rapport, the nurse initiates a short social conversation, then states the purpose of the visit and sources of information the prompted the visit.
-	- Implementation: the application of the nursing process; assessment (interview, physical examination, observation), intervention (care, teaching, counseling, referral), and evaluation.
+	- **Implementation**: the application of the nursing process; assessment (interview, physical examination, observation), intervention (care, teaching, counseling, referral), and evaluation.
-	- Termination: summarizing with the family the events during the home visit and setting a subsequent home visit or another form of family-nurse contact such as a clinic visit.
+	- **Termination**: summarizing with the family the events during the home visit and setting a subsequent home visit or another form of family-nurse contact such as a clinic visit.
 Recording of findings may also be done at this time if necessary.
 3. **Post-visit Phase**: after returning to the health facility, documentation occurs, recording events that transpired during the visit, personal observations, and feelings of the nurse about the visit.
 A referral may be made.
 Planning may be done at this time if a subsequent visit has been set.